artemii-karkusha/AdobeCommercePreparingToCertification/README.md

 > Code examples are based on questions from certification the [Adobe Certified Professional - Adobe Commerce Developer with Cloud Add-on](https://express.adobe.com/page/N9ImQqutQZ4eO/).

 **Author is [Artemii Karkusha](https://www.linkedin.com/in/artemiy-karkusha/).**
+Please, left a star if was helpful for you.
+Thank you.

 ## Exam Objectives and Scope.
 Topics.